-Increases in cannabis use were seen for most regions, with the most notable increase reported for the CR (from 24% in 2022b to 28% in 2023a).
-Nationally, cannabis contributed 78% of all admissions among individuals 18 years and younger, similar to the previous review period.
-The WC remained the province where Cannabis/ Mandrax (Methagualone) combination (also known as "white pipe") was most often used as a secondary substance (36%), decreasing slightly from 38% in the 2022b period.
-GT (16%) remained the province where cannabis/mandrax was the second most common secondary substance of use.
+Admission rates for Cannabis remained relatively high for the current period.
+Between 21% (WC) and 38% (NR) of persons attending specialist treatment centres had cannabis as their primary substance of use.
+Changes in cannabis use were seen for most regions, with the most notable increase reported for the CR (from 21% in 2023b to 32% in 2024a), NR (from 30% in 2023b to 38% in 2024a), and KZN (from 26% in 2023b to 31% in 2024a).
+A decrease was seen in the EC (from 36% in 2023b to 29% in 2024a).
+Nationally, cannabis contributed 79% of all admissions among individuals 18 years and younger, increasing 6-percentage points from the previous review period.
+The WC remained the province where Cannabis/Mandrax (Methaqualone) combination (also known as "white pipe") was most often used as a secondary substance (38%), increasing slightly from 34% in the 2023b period.
+GT (20%) remained the province where cannabis/mandrax was the second most common secondary substance of use.

-Crack/Cocaine-related treatment admissions have remained consistently low over the past few reporting periods, with the national rate unchanged at 3%.
-Regional rates varied between 1% [GT] and 11% [KZN].
-Crack/cocaine was more often reported as a secondary substance of use in KZN (24%) and the NR (13%).
-Between 5% (EC, GT and CR) and 23% (KZN) of all persons admitted to treatment used crack/cocaine as a primary or secondary substance of use.
-Few persons 18 years and younger (3% nationally) were admitted for crack/cocaine-related problems.
+Crack/Cocaine-related treatment admissions have remained consistently low over the past few reporting periods, with the national rate unchanged at 4%.
+Regional rates varied between 2% (CR) and 12% (KZN).
+KZN was also reported as having the highest proportion for crack/cocaine as a secondary substance of use at 28%.
+Between 3% (CR) and 27% (KZN) of all persons admitted to treatment used crack/cocaine as a primary or secondary substance of use.
+Few persons 18 years and younger (2% nationally) were admitted for crack/cocaine-related problems, however the proportions of service users 18 years and younger increased in EC (from 1% to 9%) and in WC (from 1% to 4%) from the 2023b to 2024a period.

-Nationally, Heroin/Opiates comprised 17% of all admissions for the January to June 2023 period, remaining consistent with the previous two reporting periods.
-The most notable increase in heroin/opiate use were seen for the NR (38% in 2022b to 26% in 2023a) and KZN (19% in 2022b to 14% in 2023a).
-Across regions, heroin/opiates were mostly smoked (80%).
-In the EC, 33% of persons who had heroin/opiates as their primary substance of use reported injecting the drug.
-Rates for heroin/opiates as a primary or secondary substance of use ranged from 1% (EC) to 38% (NR) in the current reporting period.
-The average age (30 years) of individuals who have been admitted for heroin/opiate misuse has largely remained unchanged over the last four (4) reporting periods.
+Nationally, Heroin/Opiates comprised 16% of all admissions for the January to June 2024 period, remaining consistent with the previous two reporting periods.
+The most notable decrease in heroin/opiate use was seen for KZN (16% in 2023b to 11% in 2024a) and WC (13% in 2023b to 9% in 2024a).
+In the CR, (56%) of persons who had heroin/opiates as their primary substance of use reported injecting the drug.
+Rates for heroin/opiates as a primary or secondary substance of use ranged from 1% (EC) to 30% (NR) in the current reporting period.

-Treatment admissions for Over the counter/Prescriptionmedicines (OTC/PRE) as a primary drug of use was reported at 1% for most regions except the EC (4%), the CR and KZN (2% respectively).
-Admissions for OTC/PREmedicines increased from 8% (2022b) to 2% (2023a) in KZN.
-Proportions for OTC/PRE-medicine use as primary or secondary substance ranged between 1% (NR) and 7% (KZN).
-During this reporting period, n=743 (6%) persons across all sites reported the non-medical use of codeine, decreasing from 9% in the preceding reporting period.
+Treatment admissions for Over-the-counter/ Prescription-medicines (OTC/PRE) as a primary drug of use was reported at 1% for most regions except EC (4%) and the KZN (3%).
+Proportions for OTC/PREmedicine use as primary or secondary substance ranged between 1% (NR) and 6% (KZN).
+During this reporting period, n=493 (9%) persons across all sites reported the non-medical use of codeine, increasing from 6% in the preceding reporting period.